Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-07-Tutorial_Of_Scipy_And_Matplotlib_Of_Standford.md

 ---
 layout: post
-title: Tutorial of Scipy and Matplotlib with Stanford python tutorial
+title: Tutorial of Scipy and Matplotlib with Stanford's CS224n
 subtitle: I will let you know the basics of Scipy and MatplotLib
 category: Python
 tags: [language, python]